 5-stage funnel on the Intertop website before redesign

-After detailed work on each stage of the funnel, we reduced it to three steps for new users and to two steps for registered ones, which helped us increase the conversion rate by 55%.
+After detailed work on each stage of the funnel during the checkout UX audit, we decided to simplify this stage for customers.
+So we decided to reduce checkout to three steps for new users and to two steps for registered ones, which helped us increase the conversion rate by 55%.

 Optimized checkout funnels on the Intertop website